retzkek/fermimon/README.md

 * starting time: April 1, 2023 1:00:00 AM UTC

 There is then observed data from three timestamps.
-The first data point shows the job was using 82% of CPU and 868 MiB of memory at 1:00:30 AM UTC.
+The first data point shows the job was using 82% of CPU and 868 MiB of memory at 1:00:30 AM.
+At that instant, it had 82% CPU efficiency and ~85% memory efficiency.

 ## Example Output